 There is a public carpark at the end of the road which also serves as freedom camping area with 4 dedicated spots available at the far end of the carpark with one little van parked up on our arrival.
-It’s not somewhere we could really stay as you can see from the photo we are rather too large to fit into one of the spaces.
+It’s not somewhere we could really stay as you can see from the photo we are slightly too large to fit into one of the spaces.

-This settlement is full of rather expensive looking houses and in some ways the freedom camping area appears to be in conflict with it’s surroundings, especially given that those staying in the available space are most likely smaller “tourist” vans.
+This settlement is full of rather expensive looking houses, and in some ways, the freedom camping area appears to be in conflict with its surroundings, especially given that those staying in the available space are most likely smaller “tourist” vans.

-The main attraction here is the the marine reserve which is located a 1km walk down the beach but with the weather taking a turn for the worse and rain beginning to fall we choose not to visit but continue the journey.
-Since we wanted to visit the dump station we chose another large circular route heading first for Waipawa and the dump station.
+The main attraction here is the marine reserve which is located a 1km walk down the beach but with the weather taking a turn for the worse and rain beginning to fall we choose not to visit but continue the journey.
+Since we wanted to visit the dump station, we chose another large circular route heading first for Waipawa and the dump station.
 It was here that we again met up with Annelisa and some of her party from the NZMCA Taupo who we had met in Kairakau.
 Then onwards to the bustling metropolis of Waipukurau and some essential supplies.

 We stopped at the local Caltex for diesel and to get the LPG cylinder refilled which I wouldn’t normally mention except that the service here was exceptional and worthy of a big thumbs up.
 Then into the Countdown next door before heading back onto the road.
-One advantage of coming this way was we had again avoided any metal road with a decent road all the way through to Porangahau.
-But it did mean that we missed out on a visit to Blackhead Beach which will be a must do next time.
+One advantage of coming this way as we had again avoided any metal road with a decent road all the way through to Porangahau.
+But it did mean that we missed out on a visit to Blackhead Beach which will be a must-do next time.

-Porangahau Beach is actually about another 6 kms past the little village where there is a cafe, garage, and local store so if you have forgotten something it’s not that far to go back for a top up.
+Porangahau Beach is actually about another 6 km’s past the little village where there is a cafe, garage, and local store so if you have forgotten something it’s not that far to go back for a top-up.
 The freedom camping area is nestled in a reserve area with housing around it so it doesn’t feel as remote as it might otherwise.
-You are set back from the beach about 20 metres with a walkway through the dunes to access the beach but they aren’t tall enough to spoil the view from some parts of the camping area.
+You are set back from the beach about 20 metres with a walkway through the dunes to access the beach, but they aren’t tall enough to spoil the view from some parts of the camping area.

-A couple of days ago we were watching the series Coast with Simon Reeve on TV1 and they featured a small segment about this beach with a group of people playing Polo on the beach.
-Apparently it is a thing that happens here although not on the days we visited.
+A couple of days ago we were watching the series Coast with Simon Reeve on TV1, and they featured a small segment about this beach with a group of people playing polo on the beach.
+Apparently, it is a thing that happens here, although not on the days we visited.
 Perhaps there is a season when they play.

-It’s when you see the beach later in the day at low tide that you can imagine the pounding of the polo ponies amongst this vast expanse of sand, this beach really is huge.
+It’s when you see the beach later in the day at low tide that you can imagine the pounding of the polo ponies amongst this vast expanse of sand, this beach really is vast.

 To view the places we have visited click here to see them on Google maps.
 You can click the links to read the blog about that area.

-To view the Ratings we have done for places we have stayed click here
+To view the Ratings, we have done for places we have stayed click here